Car Rental in Prague (2026) - Driving Guide & Best Rates

 Helpful Tips

-Prague's historic center features narrow cobblestone streets and tram tracks that can be slippery when wet - drive slowly and watch for trams which always have right of way.
+Prague's historic city center features narrow cobblestone streets and tram tracks that can be slippery when wet - drive slowly and watch for trams which always have right of way.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners